Depression after Retirement: Loneliness Warning

 I soon found myself start resenting keeping house.
 I had always loved spending time keeping our retirement home.
 However, the Jr. high kid that came out in me had the feelings of frustration because I found cleaning the house the highlight of the week!

 This is not what I had retired for.
 Certainly not clean house all day, every day.

 I was slowly losing the desire to keep the house, do laundry, do anything.
 Even cook.

 I tried relearning to crochet, that was not it.
-Then making jewellery took my interest.
+Then making jewelery took my interest.
 At least attending classes and shopping for materials to work with did.
 This is something I still enjoy, but only for short spans of time.

-Sewing, a long time interest in the past?
+Sewing, a long-time interest from the past?
 Well, that was not so fulfilling either.

 Finally, it dawned on me that these were some of the symptoms of depression.
 I had no real passion for life.
 Yes, the things that are fun to do when you are in your 30’s change when you are retired.